scottlamb/moonfire-nvr/guide/install.md

 Moonfire NVR is written in the [Rust Programming Language](https://www.rust-lang.org/en-US/).
 In the long term, I expect this will result in a more secure, full-featured, easy-to-install software.
-In the short term, there will be growing pains.
-Rust is a new programming language.
-Moonfire NVR's primary author is new to Rust.
-And Moonfire NVR is a young project.

 You will need the following C libraries installed: